tnajdek/zotero-api-client/README.md

 #### api~settings(settings) ⇒ <code>Object</code>
 Configure api to request settings
-Can only be used in conjunction with get(), put(), post() and delete() For usage with put() and delete() settings key must be provided For usage with post() settings key must not be included
+Can only be used in conjunction with get(), put(), post() and delete() For usage with put() and delete() a settings key must be provided For usage with post() a settings key must not be included

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)
 **Chainable**